mys-lang/mys/README.rst

 - Threads can run in parallel.
 No GIL exists.

-  WARNING: Data races will occur when multiple threads uses a variable at the same time, which will likely make the program crash.
+  **WARNING**: Data races will occur when multiple threads uses a variable at the same time, which will likely make the program crash.

 - Integers have a platform dependent maximum size, usually 32 or 64 bits.